ovis-hpc/ldms/ldms/man/ldmsd_stream_ldms_msg_conversion_guide.rst

 is implemented on top of ``ldmsd_request`` protocol.

-For LDMS Message, an application can subscribe to message channels as follows:
+For LDMS Message, an application can subscribe to message tags as follows:

 .. code:: c